Toparvion/analog/README.md

 * log level syntax highlighting
 * predefined and on-demand log choice configuration (via YAML or URL correspondingly)
 * fetching logs from various sources including remote servers, Docker containers and Kubernetes resources
-* ability to combine several separate log sources into one composite log
+* ability to display several separate log sources as a single composite log
 * automatic formatting and highlighting of XML documents in logs
-* downloading currently chosen log fully or partly for further 'offline' processing
+* downloading currently chosen log fully or partly (for file logs only)

 ## Project Status
 AnaLog is personal R&D project and currently it is still in development